-Atlassian is trying to solve this with Atlassian Intelligence, its native AI built to connect Jira Service Management (JSM) and your Confluence knowledge bases.
-The promise is simple: get the right information to the right person, right when they need it.
+Atlassian provides a powerful solution for this with Atlassian Intelligence, its native AI built to connect Jira Service Management (JSM) and your Confluence knowledge bases.
+The promise is simple: Get the right information to the right person, right when they need it.

-In this guide, we'll walk through how it actually works, what you need to get it running smoothly, and some of the key limitations you should be aware of.
-Because while a built-in AI sounds convenient, it isn’t always the best fit, and sometimes a more flexible approach is what you really need.
+In this guide, we'll walk through how it actually works, what you need to get it running smoothly, and some key considerations for optimizing your setup.
+Because a built-in AI is a fantastic foundation, and for some teams, a flexible complementary approach is what helps you reach the next level.

 What is Atlassian Intelligence search across linked knowledge bases?